Norwich St. Baldrick’s event to return in person

 Donations raised at events such as the one in Norwich have made it possible for St. Baldrick’s to fund more than $305 million, making it the largest private funder of childhood cancer research grants, according to the release.

-More information about the local event is available at www.stbaldricks.org/events/Norwich2023 or on Facebook at www.facebook.com/NorwichStBaldricks
+Visit www.stbaldricks.org/events/Norwich2023 or find the group on Facebook at www.facebook.com/NorwichStBaldricks for more information.

 Commented